prathmeshTamhan/SAPBuild-Workshop/exercises/3_CreateBuildApp/README.md

 # Overview <a name="project"></a>

-In this exercise, you will build your app in SAP Build Apps to upload invoices.
+In this exercise, you will build your app in SAP Build Apps to upload invoice.